 My name is Joshua Kevin Goldberg, and I am a member of Rennselaer Polytechnic Institute's Class of 2015, majoring in Computer Science.
 This is my website, which showcases some of the bigger projects I've done.
 I've been doing code work since middle school, and a side of graphic design since high school.

-I'm also the Microsoft Student Ambassador for RPI, the president of our Upsilon Pi Epsilon (UPE) honor society chapter, and the V.P. of publications for our chapter of Phi Gamma Delta (FIJI).
+I'm also the Microsoft Student Ambassador for RPI, the president of our Upsilon Pi Epsilon (UPE) honor society chapter, the Community Service chair for RPI's CS Club, and the V.P. of publications for our chapter of Phi Gamma Delta (FIJI).

 For some cool programming tidbits, check out my blog!